duongital/duongital/src/content/random/misc/data-structure.md

 ---
-title: 'Data Structure'
+title: Data Structure
-description: 'All types of Data Structure that we use everyday.'
+description: All types of Data Structure that we use everyday.
+tags:
+  - hello
+  - backlog
+  - react
 ---

 # 🥕 arrays representations